docksal/docksal/docs/phpcs.md

 6. `cd ../..`
 7. `dsh phpcs`
 8. Modify `.drude/commands/phpcs` script as you need and re-run any time with `dsh phpcs`
+9. In the same way you can create script for phpcbf as it uses the same set of parameters

 ## Manual usage